-2. The County Forester and Fire Warden may at his/her option also suggest conditions for use by the Hearing Officer, the Director or Commission pursuant to subsection N below.

-3. When the County Forester determines that relocation on the project site of oak trees proposed for removal is inappropriate, the Forester may recommend to the Hearing Officer or Commission that the applicant pay into the Oak Forests Special Fund the amount equivalent to the oak resource value of the trees described in the oak tree report.
-The oak resource value shall be calculated by the applicant and approved by the County Forester according to the most current edition of the International Society of Arboriculture's "Guide to Establishing Values for Trees and Shrubs."

-4. Funds collected shall be used for the following purposes:

-a.
-Establishing and planting new trees on public lands in the Coastal Zone;

-b.
-Maintaining existing oak trees on public lands in the Coastal significance in the Coastal Zone.
+- The County Forester and Fire Warden may at his/her option also suggest conditions for use by the Hearing Officer, the Director or Commission pursuant to subsection N below. - 3.
+When the County Forester determines that relocation on the project site of oak trees proposed for removal is inappropriate, the Forester may recommend to the Hearing Officer or Commission that the applicant pay into the Oak Forests Special Fund the amount equivalent to the oak resource value of the trees described in the oak tree report.
+The oak resource value shall be calculated by the applicant and approved by the County Forester according to the most current edition of the International Society of Arboriculture's "Guide to Establishing Values for Trees and Shrubs." - 4.
+Funds collected shall be used for the following purposes: - a.
+Establishing and planting new trees on public lands in the - b.
+Maintaining existing oak trees on public lands in the Coastal Zone; - c.
+Purchasing prime oak woodlands in the Coastal Zone; and - d.
+Purchasing sensitive oak trees of cultural or historic significance in the Coastal Zone.